Deem97/-developer-challenge-pay-dates-thusara-updated-with-composer/README.md

 * Give a out file name to desired_output_file_name as command line argument.
 * If not a default file name is used to generate the file in the format "payment-date-{current_year}.csv".
 * Output file will create inside the project directory (developer-challenge-pay-dates-thusara-updated-with-composer)
+* Output file contains payment dates from the current month onwards (According to requiremnt: containing the payment dates for the remainder of this year).

 ### Reasons to update with Composer:
 * Namespacing: Composer makes it easier to manage dependencies by providing namespacing and autoloading support.